 Those wishing to do so are asked to consider memorials to The James Wilmot Cancer Center or The Golisano Hope Lodge Hospitality House, both of Rochester.

 To leave an online condolence please go to www.whiter-hendrix.com

 The Whiter Funeral Company was started in 1893 by H.A.
 Whiter and was originally located in Forestport, NY.
-Following a fire in Forestport our family relocated in Ilion, and reopened the funeral home, in the early 1900's.
+Following a fire in Forestport, the family relocated in Ilion, and reopened the funeral home in the early 1900's.

 100 Otsego Street